rominalodolo/JAVA1/README.md

 - may have different/ similar functionality
 - widely used in the foundation classes
 JAVA METHOD OVERLOADING: A class can contain multiple methods that have the same name but different arguments.

+Access Controls:
+- Allows you to hide fields and methods from other classes
+- You can determine how internal data gets modified
+- You can keep implementation seperate from the public interface

+`public` Accessible by anyone
+`private` Accessible only within the class